Vincit/objection.js/README.md

   .then(function (persons) {
     // Each person has the `.pets` property populated with Animal objects related
     // through `pets` relation.
 The `.children` property contains the Person's
     // children.
-Each children also has the `pets` relation eagerly fetched. console.log(persons[0].pets[0].name);
+Each child also has the `pets` relation eagerly fetched. console.log(persons[0].pets[0].name);
     console.log(persons[3].children[2].pets[8].name);
   });